chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 The following properties are used if the particle impact one of the boundaries of the domain.
 The effective properties used for calculating the impact force are calculated using a harmonic mean of the properties of the wall and the particle.

 * The ``wall friction coefficient`` parameter is the coefficient of friction of the wall.
 This parameter is used to define the effective coefficient of friction between the wall and the particles.
-At This point in time, all the walls have the same properties.
+At this point in time, all the walls have the same properties.

 * The ``wall poisson ratio`` parameter is the Poisson's ratio of the wall's material.
 This parameter is used to define the nonlinear spring constant used when a particle impacts a wall.
-At This point in time, all the walls have the same properties.
+At this point in time, all the walls have the same properties.

 * The ``wall restitution coefficient`` parameter is the restitution coefficient of the wall's material.
 This parameter is used to define the effective restitution coefficient for the impact of a particle and the wall.
-At This point in time, all the walls have the same properties.
+At this point in time, all the walls have the same properties.

 * The ``wall rolling friction coefficient`` parameter is the rolling friction coefficient of the wall.
 This parameter is used to define the effective rolling friction coefficient between the wall and the particles.
-At This point in time, all the walls have the same properties.
+At this point in time, all the walls have the same properties.

 * The ``wall youngs modulus`` parameter is the Young's modulus of the wall's material.
 This parameter is used to define the nonlinear spring constant used when a particle impacts a wall.
-At This point in time, all the walls have the same properties.
+At this point in time, all the walls have the same properties.

 * The ``enable lubrication force`` parameter enables or disables the use of lubrication forces.
 This parameter must be set to ``false`` when using non-newtonian fluid.